 If you are interested in being a FOSS community coordinator and are willing to accept the above duties, you can apply for your community to participate in Outreachy.

 Outreachy mentors.
 Each Outreachy intern works on a three month project with one or more mentors.
-Prospective interns (applicants) work with mentors to complete small contributions to the project during the six-week application period.
+Prospective interns (applicants) work with mentors to complete small contributions to the project during the four-week contribution period.
 Mentors duties are outlined in detail on the mentor FAQ page.
 Here is an overview of mentor duties

 If you are comfortable with the above duties, then review the Outreachy mentorship process.